Gyumeijie/web-front-learning/Chores/http_request_methods.md

 # The PUT Method
 PUT is used to send data to a server to create/update a resource.

-The difference between POST and PUT is that PUT requests are idempotent.
-That is, calling the same PUT request multiple times will always produce the same result.
+The difference between POST and PUT is that PUT requests are ***idempotent***. :star: That is, calling the same PUT request multiple times will always produce the same result.
 In contrast, calling a POST request repeatedly will have side effects of creating the same resource multiple times.